-The College’s Learning Resources Center (LRC) provides faculty with the necessary resources to teach essential nursing concepts and skills.
-The LRC is composed of a computer laboratory, clinical practice laboratory and simulation laboratory.
+The Capstone College of Nursing Learning Resources Center (LRC) provides faculty with the necessary resources to teach essential nursing concepts and facilitates student learning through diverse learning experiences.
+The LRC is composed of the simulation laboratory, the clinical practice laboratory, and the computer laboratory.

 The 25-seat computer lab is located at CCN 2029, and is open to all students, 8:00-4:45 Monday-Friday, except when reserved for class or testing.
 Printing is available.